 Team members should confer with their manager prior to applying for a stipend opportunity.
+Prior manager approval is required.

-Please use this googleform to submit an application.
-Please also email your manager and the School Leader at the same time to ensure they see and review the application.
+Please use this form to apply.
+Please also email your manager, the School Leader, and the CEO to ensure they see and review the application.